Table Of Content

 - Alaska Airlines Visa Business: Primary cardholders or authorized users and additional cardholders on the account may receive one free checked bag on Alaska Airlines flights paid for using the card.
 This benefit also extends to up to six guests traveling on the same reservation.

-1X – 3X unlimited 3 miles for every $1 spent on eligible Alaska Airlines purchases and unlimited 1 mile for every $1 spent on all other purchases
+1X – 3X unlimited 3 miles for every $1 spent on eligible Alaska Airlines purchases, 2X on eligible gas, EV charging station, cable, streaming services and local transit (including ride share) purchases and unlimited 1 mile for every $1 spent on all other purchases

 Alaska Airlines Visa® Business credit card